jurassiscripts/velociraptor/README.md

 ## Exporting scripts

-You may find yourself in a situation where you want to use velociraptor to manage your scripts during development but you're not comfortable installing it (or just can't install it) in your production environment.
+You may find yourself in a situation where you want to use velociraptor to manage your scripts during development, but you're not comfortable installing it (or just can't install it) in your production environment.
 In this case the `export` subcommand may be of help: it allows you to export one or more scripts as standalone executable shell files:

 ```sh